Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 We supply an in-vehicle stack with software orchestrators.
 Your assignment is to utilize our in-vehicle stack and software orchestrators to construct your own scenario or replicate the scenarios provided in our [Sample Scenarios](#sample-scenarios).

 The tech stack in this challenge showcases complex in-vehicle services and workloads, utilizing the vehicle’s computing resources and capabilities, as well as other in-vehicle applications.
-We provide two software orchestrators, Ankaios and BlueChi, to orchestrate the in-vehicle stack.
-Feel free to choose either for this hackathon challenge.

 Enjoy the process of bringing your vision to life!

-### Ankaios
+### In-Vehicle Software Stack Orchestrated by Ankaios
 ![Ankaios](docs/diagrams/ankaios.png)

-### BlueChi
+### In-Vehicle Software Stack Orchestrated by BlueChi
 ![BlueChi](docs/diagrams/bluechi.png)

 The in-vehicle stack comprises Eclipse Ibeji, Eclipse Agemo, Eclipse Freyja, and Eclipse Chariott.
 This stack enables a universal vehicle model to be used across different vehicles, dynamic management of vehicle signal topics for publishing and subscribing, synchronization and conversion of in-vehicle signals to a cloud-based digital twin, and the development of applications without the need for specific knowledge about the location of the resources they use.

+We provide two software orchestrators, Ankaios and BlueChi, to orchestrate the in-vehicle stack.
+Feel free to choose either for this hackathon challenge.

 Please explore the [Projects Involved](#projects-involved) section for a deeper dive into the projects that are part of this challenge.